Tsuyoshi Nishioka: 2006 World Baseball Classic

 Nishioka's first stint with the Japanese national team came in the inaugural World Baseball Classic held in 2006.
 He played in all eight games and hit .255 with two home runs and five stolen bases as the team's No. 2 hitter and starting second baseman, driving in eight runs and scoring five and playing an integral role in Japan's championship run.

 Nishioka was involved in a play that attracted much attention in the second round game against the United States on March 12 when his attempt to score on a routine sacrifice fly by Akinori Iwamura with the score tied in the eighth inning was nullified by a controversial call by home plate umpire Bob Davidson, who (seemingly incorrectly) ruled that Nishioka had left third base too early (Japan went on to lose the game 4–3).
 The play was rather sensationalistically dubbed the "Bad Call of the Century" by the Japanese media.
 (Incidentally, Davidson came under fire yet again for another dubious call he made later in the tournament in a game between the United States and Mexico.)

 2008 Beijing Olympics

 Nishioka was named to the Japanese national team for the second time for the 2008 Beijing Olympics, playing in eight of Japan's nine games and recording the highest batting average (.455), on-base percentage (.556), and slugging percentage (.636) of any player on the team who logged more than 10 at-bats.
 However, despite being viewed as one of the favorites to win the gold prior to the tournament, Japan lost to South Korea in the semi-finals on August 22, and to the United States in the bronze medal match held the following day, finishing fourth behind South Korea, Cuba and the United States.

+Coaching career

+On October 17, 2025, the Marines announced Nishioka had joined the team as a coach, replacing Akira Otsuka in his role as hitting and baserunning coach after the latter resigned.